deltaywebdev/deltayWebsite/README.md

     ```shell
    git init
    ```
-   After that you navigate to File > Preferences > Settings > Type git:enabled into the search box > Make sure the box is enabled
+   After that you navigate to File > Preferences > Settings > Type git:enabled into the search box > Make sure the box is enabled.

 5. **Commit Changes**